 |Access||Parking, Not suitable for wheelchair users|

-LPG central heating fired by AGA in the kitchen with open fire in sitting room.
+LPG central heating fired by AGA with open fire and multi-fuel stove.
 Electric hob, AGA, microwave, fridge/freezer, washer/dryer, dishwasher, TV, video, DVD, radio/CD/iPod dock.
-Fuel, power & starter pack for open fire inc. in rent.
+Fuel, power & starter pack for open fire and stove inc. in rent.
 Bed linen & towels inc. in rent.
 Highchair available.
 Private garden to rear with furniture & BBQ, mature terraced garden to front with views over village & countryside.
 Village tennis court close to cottage (free, no need to book).
 Off road parking for two cars.
 Sorry, no pets & no smoking.
 Shop 4 miles, pub 2 mins walk.
 Note: Mobile reception in the village is poor with the exception of O2.

 Northumberland is a heady combination of fishing villages, market towns, sandy beaches, magnificent castles and historic Hadrian's Wall, tied together by beautiful countryside and abundant wildlife.